-The Kent County Animal Shelter enforces the Kent County Animal Control Regulations, which outlines the requirements for animal behavior, the keeping of animals, and licensing.
+Kent County Animal Control enforces the Kent County Animal Control Ordinance, which outlines the requirements for animal behavior, the keeping of animals, and licensing.

 What do I do if my dog bit someone, or I was bitten by a dog?

-The Kent County Animal Shelter investigates all reports of dog bites in Kent County as part of community rabies control.
-You may report a bite directly by calling the Animal Shelter any time day or night at 616.632.7300 (press 1) or fill out a Report a Bite Form (below), which can be submitted via email.
+Kent County Animal Control investigates all reports of dog bites in Kent County as part of community rabies control.
+You should report a bite directly by calling Animal Control at (616) 632-7310.

 What do I do if I encounter a stray dog?